sinewalker/sinewalker.github.io/blog/2018/latin1-to-utf8.md

 # UTF-8 does not equal Latin-1

 It's a widely held misconception that utf-8 is a superset of ISO-8859-1.
 It's not.
-While *Unicode* itself *does* contain a [Latin-1 Suplemenent](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)),  *all* of the upper 128 character bit-patterns of ISO-8859-1 have *different meaning in utf-8*, and there are many legitimate ISO-8859-1 characters that are *illegal utf-8 encoding byte sequences*.
+While *Unicode* itself *does* contain a [Latin-1 Supplement](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)),  *all* of the upper 128 character bit-patterns of ISO-8859-1 have *different meaning in utf-8*, and there are many legitimate ISO-8859-1 characters that are *illegal utf-8 encoding byte sequences*.
 This often confuses me because I'm used to 8-bit characters where the encoding is the same as the code-point:  `A` is `0x41` and means *A*;  `ÿ` is `0xFF` (in latin-1) and means *&yuml;*.
-With Unicode, the code-points and their encodings are *not* the same, there are multiple byte-stream encodings for Unicode and utf-8 is just one of them.
+With Unicode, the code-points and their encodings are *not* the same, there are multiple byte-stream encodings for Unicode, and utf-8 is just one of them.

 Despite the *8* in it's name, utf-8 is not 8-bit.
-It's a *multi-byte* encoding for Unicode.
+It's a *potentially-multi-byte* encoding for Unicode, and it's *at least 8 bits*.
 It just happens to share *half* of the 8-bit space with ISO-8859-1 (which shares the same half with ASCII), and so for English the same characters have the same 8-bit encodings.  *Most* Western-European languages it can be encoded in utf-8 with between 8 and 16-bits as well, and some require 21-bits (so 3 bytes or 4 bytes for utf-8's codec scheme, but only for rare characters).

 This is why utf-8 is so popular online:

  * most web sites are in Western-European languages
- * most of these Latin-based characters can be encoded with 8-16 bits per character
+ * most of these Latin-based characters can be encoded with 8 bits per character, many with up to 16-bits
  * the first 128 characters are the same bit-patterns as 7-bit [ASCII](https://en.wikipedia.org/wiki/UTF-16), the original byte stream for the APRANET and the Internet

 If you look at Japanese or Chinese sites, they prefer [utf-16](https://en.wikipedia.org/wiki/UTF-16) because this encoding is more efficient for those Unicode blocks: the most common Chinese characters will fit in a 2-byte encoding in utf-16, whereas the same code-points in utf-8 typically need 3 or 4 bytes.

 ## Why ISO-8859-1 “breaks” in utf-8

 Because utf-8 is a multi-byte encoding, it reserves some bit patterns for encoding that more than one byte is involved in the current code-point for a character.
 The last code-point in 8-bit utf-8 is actually `0x7F`: the most-significant-bit is reserved to indicate multi-byte.
-So all of the legitimate ISO-8859-1 8-bit bytes result in *different* utf-8 characters, and some are *illegal utf-8 byte sequences*.
+So all of the legitimate ISO-8859-1 8-bit bytes result in *different* Unicode characters, and some are *illegal utf-8 byte sequences*.

 That's why you can't just take an ISO-8859-1 byte stream (or any other ISO-8859 code page, or the Windows one) and interpret it as utf-8.
 It only works if the bytes from the stream are in the 7-bit (ASCII) range.